VirusTotal/yara-x/site/content/blog/leveraging-macho-module/index.md

 ```

 ### Remote Paths

-Remote paths are used to tell the Mach-O binary where it can search for the libraries it depends on.
-These load commands are parsed via YARA-X and can be leveraged in YARA rules.
+Remote paths are used to tell the Mach-O binary where it can search for the
+libraries it depends on.
+These load commands are parsed via YARA-X and can be
+leveraged in YARA rules.

-To iterate through the rpahs used in load commands in the Mach-O binary, one can leverage the `rpaths` array from the `macho` module:
+To iterate through the `rpaths` used in load commands in the Mach-O binary, one
+can leverage the `rpaths` array from the `macho` module:

 ```yara
 import "macho"